michal-glos-brq/Bright/README.md

 # Bright
-Simple brightness controlling GUI for external monitors using ddcutil Will discorover the monitors on it's own and provide the option to set their brightness from a GUI instead of the fucking hardware buttons ...
+Simple brightness controlling GUI for external monitors using ddcutil. <br>
+Will discorover the monitors on it's own and provide the option to set their brightness from a GUI instead of the fucking hardware buttons ...

 # Requirements